 After the war, Yang immigrated to the United States in 1947.
 He lived out the rest of his life near Northwestern University in Illinois, an “ordinary” US citizen, never even telling his amazing story to his children.
 He died on April 7, 1992.

-My Way Trailer
+- IMDB: My Way

 © 2012 David Hunt

 This was a good read.
 I know I'm late but I was talking about the subject and decided to search it up & this was interesting to me.
 Thanks for the read!

 David Hunt (author) from Cedar Rapids, Iowa on August 26, 2015:

 Gary, you were indeed fortunate.
 In Des Moines you would have been unmercifully subjected to Minn-e-soda jokes.
 Thanks for reading and commenting.